Ghosting —“The practice of ending a personal relationship with someone by suddenly and without explanation withdrawing from all communication”.

 1. Burning Networking Bridges:

 Job opportunities are often acquired through personal networking.
-Ghosting after (or before) an interview leads to loss of faith in the individual that recommended you because it can impact your referrals credibility; do this and your networking circle just got a whole lot smaller.
+Ghosting after (or before) an interview leads to loss of faith in the person that recommended you because it can impact your referrals credibility; do this and your networking circle just got a lot smaller.

 2. Living with Regrets: